Dan Buettner: Biography

-National Geographic Collaborations
+National Geographic

-When Buettner realized that adults were also following his expeditions, he approached National Geographic with the idea to research longevity hotspots and was given support to move forward.
-He then met with Robert Kane, as of 2016 the Director, Center on Aging, at the University of Minnesota, who introduced him to demographers and scientists at the National Institute on Aging (NIA) in Washington, D.C.
-Buettner was awarded a grant from the National Institute of Aging.
-Previous research identified the longevity hotspots of Sardinia, Okinawa, and Loma Linda.

-In 2003, Buettner began leading trips to these destinations while collaborating with a variety of experts, including anthropologists, historians, dietitians, and geneticists.
-His early trips focused on Sardinia, Italy; Okinawa, Japan; Monterrey, Nuevo Leon; and then Loma Linda, California.

-Buettner reported on communities with increased longevity, identified as a blue zone, in his cover story for National Geographic Magazines November 2005 edition, "Secrets of Long Life."
+Buettner approached National Geographic Magazine with the idea to research supposed longevity hotspots, and was given support to move forward.
+In 2003, Buettner began leading trips to Sardinia, Italy; Okinawa, Japan; Monterrey, Nuevo Leon; and then Loma Linda, California.
+Buettner reported on these communities in his cover story for the National Geographic November 2005 edition, "Secrets of Long Life."

-In 2006, under aegis of National Geographic, Buettner collaborated with Michel Poulain and Costa Rican demographer Dr. Luis Rosero-Bixby to identify a fourth longevity hotspot in the Nicoya Peninsula.
-In 2008, again working with Poulain, he found a fifth longevity hotspot on the Greek Island of Ikaria.
-In April 2008, Buettner released a book on his findings, The Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest, through National Geographic Books which resulted in interviews for Buettner on The Oprah Winfrey Show, The Dr. Oz Show, and Anderson Cooper 360.
+In 2006, Buettner collaborated with Michel Poulain and Costa Rican demographer Dr. Luis Rosero-Bixby, to identify a fourth possible longevity hotspot in the Nicoya Peninsula.
+In 2008, again working with Poulain, he proposed a fifth longevity location on the Greek Island of Ikaria.
+In April 2008, Buettner released a book on his findings, The Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest, through National Geographic Books.

-In October 2010, he released the book Thrive: Finding Happiness the Blue Zones Way, largely based on research taking a data-based approach to identify the statistically happiest regions of the happiest countries on Earth.
-He argues that creating lasting happiness is only achievable through optimizing the social and physical environments.

-In April 2015, Buettner published The Blue Zones Solution: Eating and Living Like the World's Healthiest People, which listed Ikaria (in Greece), Okinawa (Japan), Sardinia (Italy), Loma Linda (California), and Costa Rica as the places with top longevity.
+In April 2015, Buettner published The Blue Zones Solution: Eating and Living Like the World's Healthiest People, which listed various places with assumed longevity.
 It became a New York Times Best Seller.
-The book was featured on the cover of Parade, and Buettner was interviewed extensively on national media.

-In 2019, Buettner and National Geographic photographer David McLain revisited all of the Blue Zones to study diet; based on this, Buettner and McLain wrote The Blue Zones Kitchen.

 Blue zones

-The concept of the blue zones was originally developed by Michel Poulain Professor Emeritus at the Université Catholique de Louvain in Belgium who is demographer and world expert in studies of longevity who proposed five of the six so-called blue zones.
-Given the importance of the discovery, the Blue Zones concept early on in its development, attracted the attention, and support, of Buettner.
+The concept of the blue zones (regions suspected as having unusually high lifespans) was originally developed by Michel Poulain, a demographer specializing in longevity studies, who proposed five of the six "blue zones."
+Given the nature of the research, the blue zones concept included Buettner as a colleague.

-By 2003, Buettner formed a marketing company and trademarked the name Blue Zones®.
-In 2020, Blue Zones® LLC was acquired by Adventist Health.
+In 2025, Poulain and Anne Herm noted the National Geographic publication by Buettner on the blue zones in 2005.
+Adventist Health acquired Blue Zones LLC in 2020, and in 2024, Blue Zones LLC announced a partnership with The American College of Lifestyle Medicine.